-By applying the relevant provisions of the Act and the relevant policies, the Board ensures that:
+By considering the relevant provisions of the Act, the relevant policies, and the relevant facts and circumstances, the Board ensures that:

 - 1. similar cases are adjudicated in a similar manner; - 2. each participant in the system is treated fairly; and - 3. the decision-making process is consistent and reliable.